Amy E. Armstrong, Archivist

-Richard W. Oram, Associate Director and Hobby Foundation Librarian
+Richard W. Oram, former Associate Director and Hobby Foundation Librarian

 Oram is responsible for the Center’s collections and public services operations and is curator of the book collection.
 He has written more than 25 articles related to library history and nineteenth- and twentieth-century British literature.